 - Pour the mixture into an airtight, medium-sized bowl and fold in the chia seeds, about a tablespoon at a time.
 Cover and refrigerate for 8-10 hours, preferably overnight.

-- Scoop the chocolate chia pudding into serving bowls and top with dairy-free whipped cream, cocoa powder, and/or more fresh fruit.
+- Once the chia seeds have swelled, stir the pudding to break up any clumps of chia seeds and make sure everything's blended evenly.
+Scoop the chocolate chia pudding into serving bowls and top with dairy-free whipped cream, cocoa powder, and/or more fresh fruit.

 - Serve chilled-- and enjoy!

 The more, the merrier with this recipe!
 If you have extra avocado or fresh fruit, throw those into the blender, too.
 It only makes the pudding creamier and more flavorful.

 In addition to dairy-free whipped cream, fresh berries, and cocoa powder, other "healthy" chocolate chia seed topping ideas include cacao nibs, dark chocolate shavings, bananas and/or other ripe fruit, and chocolate granola.